The Geelong Clinic

 HoNOS Scores

 This graph shows that patients' mental health problems have decreased after treatment.
-Patients at The Geelong Clinic achieve improvement similar to patients at other Australian private mental health facilities.
+On average, patients at The Geelong Clinic have achieved improvement similar to patients at other Australian private mental health facilities.
 By comparison, they tend to start out and finish with slightly higher levels of mental health problems.

 Mental Health Questionnaires